qiuwenbaike/Write/README.md

 ### User settings

+#### Basic font size

-Moreover, every user is able to change the default font size in his/her user settings.
+Every user is able to change the default font size in their user settings.
 It's found in `Special:Preferences` under the skin preferences.

 ## License